 He has extensive experience as a consultant, researcher and analyst in the private and public sectors in Mexico and in the United States.
 He has written academic and research papers and book chapters on microfinance, social entrepreneurship, poverty alleviation and impact investment.
 He has contributed in the past to the Fair Observer blog and Literal Magazine and is about to publish a book of essays.

-Sarah Goforth joined the University of Arkansas Office of Entrepreneurship and Innovation as its Director of Outreach in 2017.
-In that role she serves as an instructor for New Venture Development and the statewide NSF I-Corps site, designs programs for the Brewer Family Entrepreneurship Hub, develops collaborations between OEI and partners on campus and off, and partners with research faculty to support STEM graduate students with an interest in entrepreneurship.
+Sarah Goforth, M.A., is the Executive Director of the University of Arkansas Office of Entrepreneurship and Innovation, which she joined in 2017.
+In that role she co-teaches the graduate-level New Venture Development course sequence and serves as a lead teaching team member for the statewide NSF I-Corps site.
+She oversees the Brewer Family Entrepreneurship Hub and McMillon Innovation Studio, develops collaborations between OEI and partners on campus and off, and partners with faculty across campus to support graduate students from any discipline who have an interest in entrepreneurship.

 Jeff Amerine (PMP) is the Founding Principal of Startup Junkie Consulting, a venture ecosystem catalyst company that was recently successful in being awarded long-term funding from Winrock International, the Walton Family Foundation, and the Small Business Administration to foster the grown and improvement of Northwest Arkansas venture ecosystem and to enhance the Ozarks Regional Innovation Cluster (ORIC).
 The ORIC award was one of four competitively selected regional innovation clusters out of fifty applicants nationwide.